History and significance of the Guelaguetza festival in Oaxaca

 Calenda is a traditional Oaxacan parade, often featuring music, dancing, and large paper mâché figures.

 Convite: Invitation or feast.
-In the context of Guelaguetza, it can refer to a communal gathering or feast, often inviting people who participate in the celebrations.
+In the context of Guelaguetza, it can refer to a communal gathering or feast that often invites people to participate in the celebrations.

 Leyenda: Legend.
 It refers to the myths and stories from Oaxacan culture that are often shared and celebrated during the Guelaguetza.